 Full Disclosure: This post contains affiliate links.

-Making a Book Advent Calendar for Home
+Make a Christmas Book Advent Calendar for Home

-- Step 1: Decide if you want to do a 12 day or 24 day book Advent calendar.
+- Step 1: Decide if you want to do a 12-day or 24-day book Advent calendar.

 - Step 2: Pick your books.
 If you have some books already, start with those.
 See the ideas below to help pick some new ones too.

 - Step 3: Decide how and where you want to display the books.
-If you need some inspiration, check out these 15 ideas.

 - Step 4: Wrap and number the books.